Frank Stolz

-Frank Stolz (20 July 1844 – 19 November 1926) was a private in the United States Army who was awarded the Medal of Honor for gallantry during the American Civil War.
-He was awarded the medal on 9 July 1894 for actions performed during the Battle of Vicksburg in 1863.
+Frank Stolz (July 20, 1844 – November 19, 1926) was a private in the United States Army who was awarded the Medal of Honor for gallantry during the American Civil War.
+He was awarded the medal on July 9, 1894, for actions performed during the Battle of Vicksburg in 1863.

 Personal life

-Stolz was born in Dearborn County, Indiana on 20 July 1844.
+Stolz was born in Dearborn County, Indiana, on July 20, 1844.
 He married Anna Wagner in 1870 and fathered 3 children.
-He died on 19 November 1926 in Center Township, Indiana and was buried in Holy Cross and Saint Joseph Cemetery in Indianapolis.
+He died on November 19, 1926, in Center Township, Indiana and was buried in Holy Cross and Saint Joseph Cemetery in Indianapolis.

 Military service

-Stolz enlisted in the Army as a private in Sunman, Indiana on 17 August 1862.
+Stolz enlisted in the Army as a private in Sunman, Indiana, on August 17, 1862.
 He was assigned to G Company of the 83rd Indiana Infantry.
-On 22 May 1863, at the Battle of Vicksburg, Stolz was a member of a volunteer storming party attacking Confederate lines near the town.
+On May 22, 1863, at the Battle of Vicksburg, Stolz was a member of a volunteer storming party attacking Confederate lines near the town.
 For this action, he was awarded the Medal of Honor with the citation:

-Stolz was mustered out of service on 2 June 1865 in Washington D.C.
+Stolz was mustered out of service on June 2, 1865, in Washington, D.C.
 His Medal of Honor is attributed to Indiana.